Bottle Closures and

 One of the most popular metal closures in the world.
 The lug cap comes in either a flat or button top.
 The button top releases pressure in the container if opened which creates a longer shelf life for the product.
 This closure if opened by a small counterclockwise turn.

-Child Resistant Caps (CRC)
+Child Resistant Caps (CR)

 These closures are required for certain objects.
 For example, most over the counter drugs.
 A person must press down and then twist counterclockwise to open it.
 This makes it difficult for a child to open, while not making it difficult for adults to use.
-CRC closures come in many different sizes and shapes.
+CR closures come in many different sizes and shapes.

 Snap Caps